 District Closure Information

 Based on the recommendation (in English and Spanish) of Marin County Department of Health and Human Services (HHS), Bacich and Kent Schools closed at the end of school on Friday, March 13 to mitigate the spread of COVID-19 in Marin County.
-School campuses are closed through the end of the year.

 All previously scheduled on-campus events have been canceled for the duration of the school closure.

 Teachers have prepared packets and online learning opportunities in order to be ready for this eventuality.
 Please read Sally Peck’s and Grant Althouse’s articles in this week’s newsletter for current information on what the continuation of teaching and learning will look like in our District.